-This vine is a type of granache and grows anywhere on the island.
-We are deeply connected to this grapes, to its aroma and its flavour, which represent an indispensable element of our daily lives and culture.
+This vine is a type of Grenache and grows anywhere on the island.
+We are deeply connected to this grapes, to its aroma and its flavor, which represent an indispensable element of our daily lives and culture.

 It is a vigorous vineyard that grows well along the coasts as it is resistant to salty winds and spring chills.
 Especially produced in the south-west, it is a wine of great complexity and elegance, which lends itself to long aging.